What is Cervical Incompetence?

 Women who have had previous trauma or surgery to the cervix are at increased risk.

 Cervical surgeries can weaken the cervix.
-Women who have had miscarriages or difficult previous births may also be at high risk.
-Additionally, certain cervical or uterine birth defects make some women more prone to cervical weakness, as well as women who have been exposed to DES (Diethylstilbestrol).
+Pregnant women who have had miscarriages or difficult previous births may also be at high risk.
+Additionally, certain cervical or uterine anomalies make some women more prone to cervical weakness, as well as women who have been exposed to DES (Diethylstilbestrol).

 Cerclage as Treatment for Cervical Incompetence

 An OB-GYN can place a cerclage to hold the cervix closed in the event of cervical incompetence.
-In many cases, this has been effective in delaying labor.
+In many cases, this has been effective in the prevention of preterm birth.